jelynabadilla/MO-IT103-MotorPH-Employee-App/README.md

 * `data/employees.csv`: Stores employee records.
 * `data/attendance.csv`: Stores attendance records.
+* `data/users.csv`: Stores users' login credentials.

 ##  Notes

-* Ensure that the data files exist in the `data` directory.
+* Ensure that the employees and attendance data files exist in the `data` directory.
 The application will create them if they don't exist.

 ## Contributors